 Summer 2016: June 20 – July 29

-This program is the first of its kind in the country.
+This degree program is the first of its kind in the country.
 Students who want to both write and illustrate children’s books can receive a master’s in both disciplines.
 This degree is a hybrid of courses from the M.F.A. in Children’s Literature and the Certificate in Children’s Book Illustration.
 Students will complete the degree over four to five summers.

 Children's Book Writing and Illustrating (M.F.A.)